 The climate space occupied by each distinct vegetation macrogroup (largely equivalent to a CWHR habitat type) from the current time period was identified.
 This was done by using the points for each type and applying a kernel density estimator on a 2-d surface composed of the first two principal components of the climate conditions.
 The result is a smoothed continuous point density surface, showing the prevalence of each vegetation type across the range of sampled climatic conditions.
 This surface was partitioned by fitting contour lines so that they enclose a proportion of the original points from the current time period.
 Contours were calculated at 5% increments.
 For example the innermost 5% contour line encloses the 5% of pixels for the given vegetation type which are at the core of the climate space for that type, as determined by its density in the climate space.
 Cells further away from the dense central core, are considered to be more marginal in the vegetation type's distribution.
-The outer contours are fit to enclose the 95-99% of climatically marginal points, with the last 1% of cells (beyond the 99% contour) being the most marginal.
-In addition, if a cell lies outside the space defined by the 99% contour of any vegetation type, it is considered to be "non-analog," which means that it experiences climatic conditions outside of the conditions where we have a good sample in the initial time period.
-Excluded from this assessment are non-vegetated types such as snow, open water, and ice; and non-natural landcover types mapped as vineyards, tilled earth, orchards and Urban.
+The outer contours are fit to enclose the 95-99% of climatically marginal points, with the last 1% of cells (beyond the 99% contour of any vegetation type, it is considered to be "non-analog," which means that it experiences climatic conditions outside of the conditions where we have a good sample in the initial time period.
+Excluded from this assessment are nonvegetated types such as snow, open water, and ice; and non-natural landcover types mapped as vineyards, tilled earth, orchards and Urban.